pwright/skupper-example-yaml/README.md

 Check the status of the link using 'skupper link status'.
 ~~~

-If your console sessions are on different machines, you may need
+If your terminal sessions are on different machines, you may need
 to use `scp` or a similar tool to transfer the token securely.
 By
 default, tokens expire after a single use or 15 minutes after
 creation.

-## Step 7: Test the application
+## Step 5: Access the frontend

-We have established connectivity between the two namespaces and
-made the backend available to the frontend.
-Before we can test
-the application, we need external access to the frontend.
+In order to use and test the application, we need external access
+to the frontend.

 Use `kubectl expose` with `--type LoadBalancer` to open network
 access to the frontend service.